 Designing a line-matching transformer for distributed audio requires striking a balance between multiple factors in order to deliver sufficient quality at a reasonable cost.

-The Talema Group have been designing and building toroidal transformers for this application since 1975 and have built up a vast wealth of knowledge and experience in the field.
+Talema has been designing and building toroidal transformers for this application since 1975 and has built up a vast wealth of knowledge and experience in the field.
 Our engineers work together with our customers to develop the best toroidal line-matching transformer for each individual project, considering all the relevant factors.